Tianwan Nuclear Power Plant (NPP), also referred to as Jiangsu Nuclear Power Station or Lianyungang NPP, is located on the…

-The Templeborough Biomass Power Plant (formerly known as the Brite Project) is being constructed within the Firth Rixson site on Sheffield Road, Templeborough, approximately 1.5km east of Rotherham, UK.
+The Templeborough Biomass Power Plant (formerly known as the Brite Project) is located within the Firth Rixson site on Sheffield Road, Templeborough, approximately 1.5km east of Rotherham, UK.

 CIP’s biomass power plant make-up and design

-The Templeborough biomass power plant will primarily be equipped with feedstock storage and tabulator conveyor systems, Babcock & Wilcox Vølund multi-fuel boiler with a proprietary DynaGrate fuel combustion system and a dry flue gas desulfurisation (dry FGD) system, a steam turbine-generator, cooling towers, flue gas treatment tanks, stacks, and a fly ash silo.
+The Templeborough biomass power plant is primarily equipped with feedstock storage and tabulator conveyor systems, Babcock and Wilcox Vølund multi-fuel boiler with a proprietary DynaGrate fuel combustion system and a dry flue gas desulfurisation (dry FGD) system, a steam turbine-generator, cooling towers, flue gas treatment tanks, stacks, and a fly ash silo.

-Other ancillary infrastructure will include a water treatment plant, a firefighting water building, a car park, a main electrical building, offices, and a control room.
+Other ancillary infrastructure includes a water treatment plant, a firefighting water building, a car park, a main electrical building, offices, and a control room.

-The plant will be capable of burning 264,000t/y of recycled waste wood, equivalent to 40 truckloads each day.
-The feedstock will be conveyed and burnt to heat water in the boiler, with the resulting steam used to drive a steam turbine-generator to generate electricity.
+The plant is capable of burning 264,000t/year of recycled waste wood, equivalent to 40 truckloads each day.
+The feedstock is conveyed and burnt to heat water in the boiler, with the resulting steam used to drive a steam turbine-generator to generate electricity.

 Construction of the biomass power plant in Rotherham

 The construction works for the project commenced with the partial demolition of an old steel plant at the site, followed by the installation of screw piles and laying of the foundations for the boiler building, which were completed in December 2015.
-The transmission cables installation also started in June 2015 and is expected to continue through 2016.
+The transmission cables installation also started in June 2015.

 The assembling and lifting of a new 153t and 49m-long bridge, to replace the old bridge spanning the River Don at the site, was completed in May 2016.
 The job was performed deploying a Liebherr LG1750 crane.

-The electrical output from the project will be conveyed to the Northern Power Grid electricity substation at Wincobank via an approximately 4.5km-long underground high-voltage (HV) transmission line.
+The electrical output from the project is conveyed to the Northern Power Grid electricity substation at Wincobank via an approximately 4.5km-long underground high-voltage (HV) transmission line.

 Feedstock supplier and power purchaser

-The feedstock for the power plant will be supplied by Stobart Biomass Products, a subsidiary of Stobart Group, under a long-term contract.
+The feedstock for the power plant is supplied by Stobart Biomass Products, a subsidiary of Stobart Group, under a long-term contract.